wdoekes/inline-text-rs/README.md

 ### [`dedent!`]

-Removes uniform leading indentation and optional leading/trailing blank lines from a multiline string.
+Removes uniform leading indentation from a multiline string.
+Mandates that the leading whitespace consistently uses either spaces or tabs.

 ```rust
 use inline_text::dedent;